Explainer7 min read

 +

 Swatch sells the Royal Pop only in person, across roughly 200 selected boutiques worldwide on May 16th 2026 — one piece per person per store per day.
 Swatch is not selling it online.
 Audemars Piguet boutiques are not part of the distribution.
-This site is the only online channel: we collect pieces from Swatch boutiques on behalf of our option-contract holders and ship them worldwide via tracked, insured courier.
-We are an independent reservation service with no commercial relationship with Audemars Piguet or Swatch Group.
+This site is an independent resale and sourcing service: you join the waitlist for a colorway, we source the piece from a Swatch boutique and contact you with a market-based resale price, then ship it worldwide via tracked, insured courier.
+We have no commercial relationship with Audemars Piguet or Swatch Group.

 Is this site affiliated with Audemars Piguet or Swatch?